m-ab-s/aom/tools/lanczos/lanczos_README.txt

         (shows 14-bit a = 6 filter for 2/3 resampling, x0 = centered)
     lanczos_resample_filter 1:2:5:0.125 12
         (shows 12-bit a = 5 filter for 1/2 resampling, x0 = 0.125)
+    lanczos_resample_filter 1:2:5:c,d 12
+        (shows 12-bit a = 5 filter for 1/2 resampling,
-    lanczos_resample_filter 3:2:6:i0.125 12
+	 x0 = centered for luma, co-sited for chroma) lanczos_resample_filter 3:2:6:i0.125 12
         (shows 12-bit a = 5 filter for 3/2 resampling, x0 = inverse of 0.125)